Solving Imperfect Information Games Using Decomposition

-Since there are no current algorithms for imperfect information games that allow for decomposing the game or recovering subgame strategies, state-of-the-art algorithms are all limited to problems where the complete strategy fits in available space.
-As a result, 2-Player Limit Texas Hold'em Poker, with $3.194 \times 10^{14}$ decision points, is smaller than checkers but has not been solved despite research interest in the game.
-Computing an optimal strategy for this game would require hundreds of terabytes using a state-of-the-art game solving algorithm.
-In addition, this poker game is among the simplest played by humans.
-The 2-Player No-Limit game played in the Annual Computer Poker Competition is far larger, with $6.311 \times 10^{164}$ game states and $6.376 \times 10^{161}$ decision points~\cite{cprg:gamesize}.
+In imperfect information games, there are currently no methods for solving, or re-solving, subgames with a guarantee that the subgame strategies can be combined into an equilibrium for the whole game.
+State-of-the-art algorithms are all limited to comparatively small problems where the complete strategy fits in available space.
+As a result, 2-Player Limit Texas Hold'em Poker, with $9 \times 10^{17}$ game states, is smaller than checkers but has not been solved despite considerable recent interest in the game.
+Computing an optimal strategy for this game would require hundreds of terabytes of memory using a state-of-the-art game solving algorithm.